emanuelosva/newsfeed/backend/README.md

 ### Specifications
 - The user can make sigup and storage his/her data
 - The user can make login and acces to his/her data
-- The user can subscribe to many news chanels
+- The user can subscribe to any news chanels
 - The user can unsuscribe to any news chanel
 - The api must send the info of the user to the client
 - The api must send the principal 3 news of each chanel to wich the user is subscribed